phonetworks/pho-lib-graph/README.md

 $ray_kurzweil = new Node($google); // google
 ```

-So far, we have six nodes, a single subgraph and a single graph.
+So far, we have five nodes, a single subgraph and a single graph.
 The graph ($world) implements GraphInterface, the nodes (employees) implement NodeInterface and the only subgraph we have created (which is $google) does both.

 We can set up their attributes as follows: